Site Search

 The following are mainly specified here.

-・MACHINE: Specify the model to be the build target.
+・MACHINE: Specifies the model to be built.

 (For SoC FPGA, select from cyclone5 / arria5 / arria10 / stratix10 / agilex)